ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Optional parameters: N/A

-Encoding considerations: Must be encoded as CBOR map containing the protocol parameters defined in \[this document\].
+Encoding considerations: Must be encoded as CBOR map containing the protocol parameters defined in {{&SELF}}.

 Security considerations: See {{sec-security-considerations}} of this document.

 Interoperability considerations: N/A

-Published specification: \[this document\]
+Published specification: {{&SELF}}

-Applications that use this media type: The type is used by Authorization Servers, Clients and Resource Servers that support the notification of revoked Access Tokens, according to a Token Revocation List maintained by the Authorization Server as specified in \[this document\].
+Applications that use this media type: The type is used by Authorization Servers, Clients and Resource Servers that support the notification of revoked Access Tokens, according to a Token Revocation List maintained by the Authorization Server as specified in {{&SELF}}.

 Fragment identifier considerations: N/A